dita-community/org.dita-community.i18n/README.md

 Makes it easy to do locale-specific grouping in XSLT as required for index generation, glossary generation, and so on.

-## Word Break Feature
+## Line and Word Break Feature

-Provides XSLT functions for breaking text strings into words using locale-specific word breaking rules.
-Depends on the built-in word break algorithms and dictionaries provided by the ICU package.

-Useful whenever you need to break a string into words, for example to do manual line wrapping, to count words, or to insert zero-width spaces or other break-enabling characters into strings.
+Provides XSLT extension functions that use the ICU4J line break and work break features to enable doing locale-specific line and word breaking, including in CJK languages that do not use spaces or that require a dictionary to determine word boundaries.

 ## Status

+20 Oct 2016

+Collator fully tested with Saxon 9.1.
+Initial support for line and word breaking extension functions

 10 Oct 2016